 Summer is here, and many homeowners have been eagerly anticipating taking a dip in their pools.
 But you likely haven’t been looking forward to the regular swimming pool maintenance it takes to keep your pool clean.

-Unfortunately, there’s no way to sidestep swimming pool maintenance.
-Not only does the upkeep create a safe environment for swimming, but also extends the longevity of your pool equipment.
+Unfortunately, there’s no way to sidestep regular swimming pool maintenance.
+Not only does the upkeep create a safe environment for swimming, but it also extends the longevity of your pool equipment.

 Pool equipment can be expensive and repairs costly.
-Avoid sinking money into your pool by following these simple tips.
+You can avoid sinking additional money into your pool by following these simple tips.

 Swimming Pool Cleaning

-Many cleaning tasks will need to be done weekly while those who don’t swim often may be able to follow a bi-weekly schedule.
+With that said, you still need to maintain a pretty regular maintenance schedule.
+Many cleaning tasks that need to be done weekly by heavy pool users can follow a bi-weekly schedule for people who don’t use their pools as much.
 Cleaning involves not only adjusting the chemicals in the water, but also maintaining the sides, bottom, and filtration system.

-Before starting any other cleaning processes, skimmers need to be used to remove any debris floating in the water.
-Skimmer baskets also require emptying on a regular basis.
+Before starting any other cleaning processes, us a skimmer to remove any debris floating in the water.
+You should also empty your skimmer baskets on a regular basis.

-Any nearby trees and bushes can make this step an even bigger headache if they leave behind a lot of leaves, flowers, and pollen.
-Vacuuming a pool is also required to remove buildup and debris from the bottom and sides of the structure.
+Trees and bushes near your pool can make this step an even bigger headache.
+If they leave behind a lot of leaves, flowers, and pollen, that will result in extra cleaning.
+You also need to vacuum your pool to remove buildup and debris from the bottom and sides of the structure.